pwsafrica/pwsafrica.github.io/pages/2_2019-applications.md

 <hr>

 ### Frequently asked questions
-Q: Where is the working taking place?
+Q: Where is the working taking place? <br>
 A: School of Information Communication Technology, University of Rwanda, Kigali.

-Q: What venue within the School of ICT is the training happening?
+Q: What venue within the School of ICT is the training happening? <br>
 A: Computer lab, third floor, Kalisimbi building (formerly Kist IV building).

+Q: Is there provision for accommodation, meals and transportation for the participants? <br>
+A: No.

+Q: Will you provide the participants with official letter of invitation?
+A: No. We only send email notifying you that you have been selected.

+Q: Would it possible for someone that do not own a personal laptop to attend the workshop?
+A: Yes, each participants will have access to a desktop computer during the workshop.

+Q: What if I have a personal laptop, can I bring it along?
+A: Yes, you can come along with your laptop.
+However, you will need to install the anaconda distribution.
+See guidelines at this [link](https://pwsafrica.org/setup/).